Find Affordable College Courses

 Read full report on Non-Professional General Legal Studies at University of the District of Columbia

-Ramapo College of New Jersey landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree non-professional general legal studies programs.
+With a ranking of #7, Ramapo College of New Jersey did quite well on this year’s most popular schools for non-professional general legal studies students working on their bachelor’s degree.
 Located in the suburb of Mahwah, Ramapo College is a public school with a moderately-sized student population.

 Of the 25 students majoring in non-professional general legal studies at Ramapo College, 40% are male and 60% are female.